-The researchers looked at how particles rearrange themselves during drying when their interactions are tuned.
-These particles behaved as a surrogate for the active pharmaceutical ingredient in a drug delivery technology film.
+When particles’ interactions are adjusted during drying, the researchers examined how particles rearrange themselves.
+These particles acted as a stand-in for the active pharmaceutical component in a drug delivery technology film.

-The researchers looked directly inside these films using high-speed confocal laser scanning microscopy to take thousands of images that give nanoscale details of how particles flow and assemble during drying.
-Gigabytes of data for each film are rendered to reveal their 3-D structure, giving simulation-like detail on the otherwise hidden internal processes that happen.
+Using high-speed confocal laser scanning microscopy, the researchers peered directly inside these films to capture thousands of pictures that reveal nanoscale details of particle flow and assembly during drying.
+Gigabytes of data for each film are rendered to reveal their 3-D structure, giving simulation-like detail on the otherwise hidden internal processes.